dsccommunity/ActiveDirectoryDsc/README.md

 The xADComputer DSC resource will manage computer accounts within Active Directory.

->**Note:** An ODJ Request file will only be created when a computer account
+>**Note:** An Offline Domain Join (ODJ) request file will only be created
->is first created in the domain.
-Setting an ODJ Request file path for a
+>when a computer account is first created in the domain.
+Setting an Offline
->configuration that creates a computer account that already exists will
+>Domain Join (ODJ) Request file path for a configuration that updates a
+>computer account that already exists, or restore it from the recycle bin
->not cause the file to be created.
+>will not cause the Offline Domain Join (ODJ) request file to be created.

 #### Requirements